 When you run your tests, you select the test settings to use as the active test settings depending on what you require for that specific test run.
 The test settings file is stored as part of your solution.
 The file name has the extension .testsettings.

 When you add a Web performance and load test project to a solution, a Default.testsettings file is created.
 The file is added automatically to the solution under the Solution Items folder.
 This file runs your tests locally without any diagnostic data adapters.
 You can add another .testsettings file, or edit a .testsettings file to specify diagnostic data adapters and test controllers.

 The test controller will have agents that can be used for each role in your test settings.
 For more information about test controllers and test agents, see Setting Up Test Machines to Run Tests or Collect Data and Managing Test Controllers and Test Agents with Visual Studio.

-Use the following procedures to create and remove test settings in your solution for load tests that you plan to run from Visual Studio Ultimate.
+Follow these steps to create and remove test settings in your solution for load tests that you plan to run from Visual Studio.

 Create a Test Setting for a Distributed Load Test